flenniken/collections/docs/request-logging.md

 [⬇](#Contents)

-# Test Cache
+# Test Cloudfront Cache

-You want the cache to be used for speed.
+AWS Cloudfront caches files at the edge for fast responses.
+Verify that the cache is hit using the Cloudfront logs.

+The files in the cache last for a month or until the cache fills up.
+Each request contains unique information, download id, user id, token that should be verified that it does not affect the cache (or fragment it).
+If a request doesn't provide a token, an error response is generated and this should not affect subsequent valid requests.

 Test the scenario where the second user to download a collection uses the cache.

-* Use the cloudfront console to remove cached images for testing with the invalidate UI.
-To remove collection one's images use "/images/c1-*" at:
+You use the cloudfront console to remove cached images for testing with its invalidate UI.
+To remove the first collection’s images use "/images/c1-*" at:

 ~~~
  "CloudFront > Distributions > EHLMG1T8SOX48 > Create invalidation"